Our seminars and customized trainings are now available in a live interactive online format.

 - Develop strategies that address students with special needs

 A Message From Your Seminar Leader

 During our day together, I will present you with various practical and easy-to-implement strategies to stop the cycle of repeated attention-getting behaviors that interfere with productive class activities and learning.
-We will explore specific ways to use visual and auditory cues, transition routines, strategies to teach students to regulate their thinking, emotions and behavior, as well as how to increase your young students’ ability to focus and stay engaged.
+We will explore specific ways to use visual and auditory cues, transition routines, strategies to teach students to regulate their thinking, emotions and behavior, as well as how to increase your young students' ability to focus and stay engaged whether you are teaching in-person or online.
 We will examine what to do during and after a tantrum to defuse the situation and reduce re-occurrences.

 I am excited to give you a toolkit filled with strategies to help you and your students develop the skills and behaviors necessary to be successful inside and outside the classroom.
 All of this and more in an engaging, multi-media, fast-paced day!

 P.S.
 Be prepared to leave with dozens of practical solutions to develop social skills that help young children respond in more appropriate and acceptable ways in the classroom setting.